Matthew Mott: Coaching career

 Mott was appointed head coach of the New South Wales Blues for the 2007–08 season, after two years as assistant coach.
 In his first season in charge, the side won the Pura Cup (Sheffield Shield), and later claimed victory in the 2009 Champions League T20 competition.

 He signed a three-year contract as the 1st XI coach of Glamorgan County Cricket Club on 14 January 2011.
 On 20 August 2013, it was announced that Mott would be leaving his role with Glamorgan after the end of the season.
 He then led Glamorgan to the final of the 2013 Yorkshire Bank 40, where they lost to Nottinghamshire.

 Mott was appointed coach of the Australia women's national cricket team in March 2015, replacing Cathryn Fitzpatrick.
 In April 2017, he was re-signed to coach the Australian women's team until 2020.
 In 2020, he coached the winning women's team at the T20 World Cup.

 In May 2022, Mott was announced as the white-ball coach of the England cricket team.

 In November 2022, Mott coached the England cricket team men's T20 side to victory over Pakistan in the ICC World Cup in Australia.

 Mott left his job with England on 30 July 2024, after the team under-performed at the 2023 Cricket World Cup in India, then failed to progress beyond the semi-finals at the 2024 T20 World Cup in the West Indies and USA.
 Several sources suggested that he had stepped down voluntarily, whilst in the Times and the Guardian it was reported that he had been sacked.
 His role was assumed by Marcus Trescothick, pending the appointment of a permanent replacement.

-In September 2024, Mott was appointed as the assistant coach of Sydney Sixers for a three-year contract.
+In September 2024, Mott was appointed as the assistant coach of the Sydney Sixers Big Bash League side for a three-year contract.
+In July 2026, Mott was promoted to the role of head coach at the Sixers for the 2026/27 and 2027/28 seasons.